Subsector: Trip Reduction Programs (Employer Sponsored)

 Equity Considerations

 Ensure programs are available to part-time, shift, and low-wage workers who may not have predictable schedules or access to employer-sponsored benefits.
-Partner with SunLine and large employers in the agricultural, hospitality, and healthcare sectors to expand eligibility in Disadvantaged Communities (DACs).
+Partner with Marin Transit and large employers in hospitality and healthcare sectors to expand eligibility in Disadvantaged Communities (DACs).
 Address barriers like smartphone access or English-only platforms.

 Funding Sources

 Requires coordination with transportation network companies (TNC) such as Uber and Lyft or rental companies to pay for rides utilized.
 Requires initial funding plus continued funding for operations.
-The IE Commuter – Guaranteed Ride Home Program from the Riverside County Transportation Commission Provides reimbursement for emergency rides (Uber/Lyft, taxi, or transit) for registered rideshare participants.
+Marin Commutes Emergency Ride Home provides reimbursement for emergency rides (Uber/Lyft, taxi, or transit) for registered rideshare participants.
 Another funding source is the Community Rides Grant Program from the National Rural Transit Assistance Program.